mrcepid-rap/mrcepid-makebgen/Readme.md

 ## Introduction

-This applet generates raw data necessary to perform rare variant burden testing using [bcftools](https://samtools.github.io/bcftools/bcftools.html) or [plink2](https://www.cog-genomics.org/plink/2.0/).
+This applet converts filtered and annotated  [bcftools](https://samtools.github.io/bcftools/bcftools.html) or [plink2](https://www.cog-genomics.org/plink/2.0/).
 Please see these two tool's respective documentation for more information on how individual commands used in this applet work.